kaintels/kaintels.github.io/_pages/about.md

 Hello! 👋 I currently studying as a research student at Tokyo University of Agriculture and Technology TT LAB, where I focus on understanding human-animal interaction.

 My research topics of interest include, but are not limited to:

-- Physiological signal processing
+- AI for biomedical signal processing
 - Brain computer interface
-- Large multimodal model
+- Biomedical signal to text